apieum/inxpect/README.rst

 * Defines a set of chainable expectations within properties types
 * Provides a set of operators
 * Each operator support is_true and is_false methods
-* Can inject getters to operators and expectations
+* Can inject getters to operators and expectations constructors
+* Can inject getter closures to expectations
-* Getters, operators and operations are serializables and searchables
+* Getters, operators and expectations are serializables and searchables
-* Operations results are tunables (returns booleans, raises exceptions, log...)
+* Expectations results are tunables (returns booleans, raises exceptions, log...)
 * tested with python versions 2.7, 3.2 and 3.3

 ----------------------